KratosMultiphysics/Kratos/docs/pages/Kratos/Testing/testing.md

 Please note that most importantly there are two changes happening under the hood:

 1) The `mKernel` is initialized with the distributed flag set to `true`.
-2) The `main` file is using a different initialization code `InitializeMPIKernel` and it is changing some events and the execution environment.
+2) The `main` file is using a different initialization code `InitializeMPITesting` and it is changing some events and the execution environment.

-In particular, in the `InitializeMPIKernel` function, the most relevant changes are:
+In particular, in the `InitializeMPITesting` function, the most relevant changes are:

 - The initialization process of MPI: